In this article, we’re going to talk about the best ways to cross sell insurance.

 I will further explain under what conditions we will do so and what different lead products could compliment with the first original sale to help cross-sell other products.

-You could also “upsell” at the time of the original sale with a grandchild policy.
+You could also cross sell at the time of the original sale with a grandchild policy.

 It is a very easy application process.
-It pays pretty well, and it helps bump your average premium per house.
+It pays well, and helps bump your average premium per house.

 So, the whole life ensures that they have something for the long-term.